delight-dev/Delight/Documentation/Tutorials/Creating a Main Menu.md

 ## Responding to button clicks

-Open the `MainMenu` view and add the following to the XML:
+Open the `MainMenu` view and add the following click-handlers to the XML:

 *MainMenu.xml*